Hulu’s Good Boy Review: Into The Bark

-As I mentioned in my guide to this century’s horror anthologies, Into the Dark is a movie series from Hulu.
+As I mentioned in my guide to the 21st century horror anthologies, Into the Dark is a movie series from Hulu.
 Working in collaboration with Blumhouse’s TV division, they release a new movie in the series every month, because every movie is tied to a holiday.
 Like I wrote back then (last December), they’d begun repeating holidays because “there are only so many major ones.”
 And then I cracked a joke about an Arbor Day horror.

 Well, my joke may come true.
 They’ve been a little loosey-goosey before with what counts as a holiday, but now they’re really stretching it.
 I can’t wait for like, season 15 when you see my horror movie, inspired by National Cheese Pizza Day.
 (It’s also my birthday.)
 Because June’s entry, Good Boy, is a nod to Pet Appreciation Week.
 Alright, naturally.

 Judy Greer stars as Maggie, a journalist living in the San Fernando Valley.
 Well, some people might think “journalist” is a bit fancy.
 She writes stories for a tiny enterprise called the Valley Yeller.
 When we meet her, all the stressful stuff in her life seems to be converging.